Funeral Home, Staff and Services

 Benjamin L. Dirks, L.F.D.

 The last "Advance Directive" is to leave your family the gift of guidance.
 When they must go on without you, what kind of help do you want for them and what do you want them to do for you?
 Our thoughtful approach to pre-arrangements helps you to think through both your needs and those of your family.
-We listen to your wishes; discuss a complete array of options and the cost of each; and then make a plan that will give you peace of mind now and your family peace of heart later.
-When you talk to someone from Conley's about arrangements, your are speaking to a fully licensed and experienced funeral director.
+We listen to your wishes, discuss a complete array of options and the cost of each, then make a plan that will give you peace of mind now and your family peace of heart later.
+When you talk to someone from Conley's about arrangements, you are speaking to a fully licensed and experienced funeral director.
 Experience makes all the difference.
 More than half of our pre-need and at-need funeral arrangements are made in family homes.
-For more than a decade, we've been bringing our computer, selection books and other resources to living rooms and kitchen tables where those we serve are most comfortable.
-We welcome you also to our residential style arrangement office or the funeral home to make arrangements at any time
+For more than a decade, we've been bringing our computer, selection of books, and other resources to living rooms and kitchen tables where those we serve are most comfortable.
+We welcome you also to our residential-style arrangement office or the funeral home to make arrangements at any time

 Our Financial Services Coordinator is a caregiver too!
 She takes the worry our of settling your account with us.
 She sees to it that you receive the discounts and benefits you deserve and she is specially trained to help you arrange a variety of payment plans.
 She strives to make good bereavement care affordable and is one very important reason why we believe that everyone can receive the help they deserve when a loved one dies.